ResilientApp/ResCounty/README.md

 If you prefer to run the project locally, please follow these sub-steps:

+0. Ensure that you have Python 3 installed on your system.
 1. **Clone the Repository:**
     - Execute the following commands in your terminal:
         ```